Trump Touts Apprentice Ratings, Tells Prayer Breakfast: 'Pray For Arnold'

 Despite the religious underpinning of the National Prayer Breakfast, President Trump couldn't resist settling a score.

-He slammed former California Gov. Arnold Schwarzenegger, his successor as host of Celebrity Apprentice, for poor ratings.
+He slammed former California Gov. Arnold Schwarzenegger, his successor as host of Celebrity Apprentice for his poor ratings.

 "We had tremendous success on The Apprentice, and when I ran for president, I had to leave the show.
 That's when I knew for sure I was doing it," Trump began.
 "And they hired a big, big movie star, Arnold Schwarzenegger, to take my place.
 And we know how that turned out.
 The ratings went right down the tubes.
 It's been a total disaster.
 And Mark will never, ever bet against Trump again.